-The gold standard and most commonly used measure of food security globally is the United States Department of Agriculture (USDA) 18 question Household Food Security Survey Module (HFSSM)3.
+The most commonly used measure of food security is the United States Department of Agriculture (USDA) 18 question Household Food Security Survey Module (HFSSM)3.
 Although this measure takes longer for respondents to complete, it is more comprehensive, and is generally considered to be more reliable2.
 Rather than just separating respondents into food secure and food insecure, the USDA module also allows for more nuance, grouping respondents into four categories: